SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/USERMANUAL.md

 Key Features

 1. **Interactive Drawing Interface:** The user can define nodes, trains with their routes and attributes to create a comprehensive Netzgrafik.
-The editor offers an user-friendly drag-and-drop interface that allows to easily draw the entire Netzgrafik.
+The editor offers a user-friendly drag-and-drop interface that allows to easily draw the entire Netzgrafik.
 When a node is repositioned (moved), the edge paths of all train segments at the node are redrawn using a heuristic to minimize the number of overlapping edges.
 This ensures that the network graph is